gregwhitaker/nats-pubsub-example/README.md

 An example of using [NATS](https://nats.io) to do pubsub messaging.

+This example starts a service that publishes CPU metrics every second to a `metrics-pubsub` topic.
+The topic is subscribed to by 1 to many clients each receiving the CPU metrics messages published by the service.

 ## Background
 NATS publish subscribe is a one-to-many communication.
 A publisher sends a message on a subject.
 Any active subscriber listening on that subject receives the message.